 1. Write down all your debt

-However, when people only pay the minimum payments, thinking this is the best method to get out of debt, the credit card and loan companies love this!
+When people only pay the minimum payments, thinking this is the best method to get out of debt, the credit card and loan companies love this!
 This is because minimum payments can take several years to pay off.
 And that’s only if you don’t add to the balance in the meantime.

 Writing down all your debt may make you want to run and hide, but it’s the essential first step in creating a solid action plan to pay off debt fast.